OUR APPROACH

 Board-Level Oversight

-The board of directors is responsible for overseeing cybersecurity and receives updates from CIO or CISO of Cyber and Physical Security at each regularly scheduled board meeting.
+Board of Directors is responsible for overseeing cybersecurity and receives updates from the Vice President, Cyber Security and Chief Information Security Officer (CISO) at a scheduled cadence.

-The board's Audit Committee reviews cybersecurity performance and risk management practices, primarily through reports provided by management, and reviews the steps taken to monitor, control and mitigate cybersecurity exposure.
+The Board's Audit Committee reviews cybersecurity risk management practices and the Operations and Safety Oversight Committee reviews cybersecurity operational performance, primarily through reports provided by management, and reviews the steps taken to monitor, control and mitigate cybersecurity risks.

 Executive-Level Oversight

-The CISO, CIO and/or SVP of Cyber and Physical Security provide regular cybersecurity reports to the board of directors at scheduled board meetings and regularly update the Audit Committee on a range of cybersecurity topics.
+The Vice President, Cyber Security and CISO provides regular cybersecurity reports to the Board of Directors at scheduled Board meetings and regularly updates the Audit Committee and Operations and Safety Oversight Committee on a range of cybersecurity topics.

 A collaborative cross-departmental committee, comprised of leaders from various business units, including Risk, Internal Audit, Information Security and others, meets monthly to review and assess security metrics, major security projects and security-related industry trends.